dheena2k2/BigBlueButton-float_chat/README.md

 <b>Note:</b>
 * Current version only support Chrome browser
-* Chat winodw must be made visible in the webpage in order to capture the data
+* Chat window must be made visible in the webpage in order to capture the data
 * The layout of the browser must not be changed as it my change the xpath of the elements

 ## Getting started
-1) Check your Chrome browser version can typing 'chrome://version/' in the address bar of the chrome browser and download the respective chrome driver from [here](https://chromedriver.chromium.org/downloads) and make sure to convert it into executable using 'chmod' command if you are using linux.
+1) Check your Chrome browser version by typing 'chrome://version/' in the address bar of the Chrome browser and download the respective chrome driver from [here](https://chromedriver.chromium.org/downloads) and make sure to convert it into executable using 'chmod' command if you are using linux.
 2) Place the executable of the chrome driver in 'data/drivers/' directory
 3) Create 'data/base_data.xml' file using 'data/base_data_template.xml'
 4) Install pipenv if not already installed